rankutah/blog/sites/rank-utah/content/website-design.md

 {{< section>}}

 # Website Design
 Completely custom websites.
-Built for small businesses.
+Built for your small business.

 ## Step 1: Pick your colors